Home - Bookapy Book Preview

 “And I can’t use magic?”

 “No. Your… aura is the antithesis of magic.
-Hence you can see these shadows and destroy them and normal Humans can’t.”
+Hence, you can see and destroy these shadows; normal humans can’t.”

 “But they can set me on fire if they see me first?”

-“No, wizards and witches study long and hard to gain a limited mastery over magic but they don’t really understand it.
-Some races like the Elves and Dwarves are better at it than Humanity due to their longevity.
-However, you will need to be very careful about upsetting an experienced wizard or witch of any race.”
+“No, wizards and witches study long and hard to gain a limited mastery over magic, but they don’t understand it.
+Some races, like the Elves and Dwarves, are better at it than humanity due to their longevity.
+However, you must be careful about upsetting an experienced wizard or witch of any race.”

 “And if I’m injured?”